rcherrueau/execo/doc/execo.rst

 For `execo.process.SshProcess`, `execo.action.Remote`,
 `execo.action.TaktukRemote`, `execo.action.Get`,
 `execo.action.TaktukGet`, `execo.action.Put`, `execo.action.TaktukPut`
-to work correctly, ssh/scp connexions need to be fully automatic: No password has to be asked.
+to work correctly, ssh/scp connections need to be fully automatic: No password has to be asked.
 The default configuration in execo is to force a passwordless, public key based authentification.
 As this tool is growing in a cluster/grid environment where servers are frequently